New 2025 Tesla Model Y Review

 The rest of the interior is improved with better material finish and ambient lighting, while the glass also reflects 26% more of the sunlight to keep the interior cool in the summer and reduce glare.

-The 15.4-inch touchscreen stays much the same, but obviously with Tesla’s over-the-air software updates it’ll always have the latest software.
+The 15.4-inch touchscreen stays much the same, and is still your portal to all of the car’s inner workings and functions, but obviously with Tesla’s over-the-air software updates it’ll always have the latest software.
 Still no Apple CarPlay or Android Auto, but it’s a good system regardless.

 Tech upgrades include improved wi-fi hotspot that’s now got greater range and faster download speeds.
 The phone key performance has also improved thanks to the addition of ‘ultra wideband’.
 Nope, I don’t know what that is, either, but it means that - if you set your phone up so that it functions as your car key for keyless entry and drive – the car will now sense your phone more reliably and from a bit further away.